MicrosoftDocs/visualstudio-docs/docs/version-control/git-make-commit.md

 :::image type="content" source="media/vs-2022/git-changes-window.png" alt-text="The Git Changes window in Visual Studio 2022.":::

 New in [**version 17.6**](/visualstudio/releases/2022/release-notes-v17.6): You can also reference an issue or a pull request by typing `#` or selecting the **#** button in the lower right side of the commit message text box.
-For more information, see the "Improved search for related issues and work items" section of the [Git tooling features to enhance productivity](https://devblogs.microsoft.com/visualstudio/git-tooling-preview-features-to-enhance-productivity/#improved-search-for-related-github-issues-and-azure-devops-work-items) blog post.
+For more information, see the [Reference issues and pull requests](https://devblogs.microsoft.com/visualstudio/reference-github-issues-and-pull-requests-in-visual-studio/) blog post.

 To stage changes when you're ready, select the **+** (plus) button on each file you want to stage, or right-click a file and then select **Stage**.
 You can also stage all your modified files with one click by using the stage all **+** (plus) button at the top of the **Changes** section.